image7_1536x1024

 Mediclinic Higher Education determines the fees annually.
 The fees (including uniforms) are subject to change and are published on the Mediclinic website.
 A registration fee of 50% of the total annual fee is required.
 The second payment of 50% is due by the end of June.
 No student will be allowed to progress to the following study year if there are any outstanding fees.

 Students are responsible for the cost of any prescribed and recommended books.
-Other institutions requesting training for their employees will be invoiced prior to programme commencement.
+Other institutions requesting training for their employees will be invoiced before programme commencement.

 Mission Statement